Alcoholism And Teens

 Some of the identified dangerous effects of chronic alcohol drinking on teenagers are the following:

-- Decrease in the ability to pay attention
+- A decrease in the ability to pay attention

 - Violent deaths.
 There is a high statistical rate on underage drinking and car accidents.